 Finally, add boiling water (you can add in batches) and stir with a spoon until everything is combined.

 After mixture has cooled, take it out of the bowl and knead on the counter until it is not sticky anymore.
 You will need to add flour as you go, but just use your judgment with that.

 For this recipe, I originally added only 2 cups of flour, but when I kneaded it I ended up adding at least 2 more cups while kneading it.
 So I added one cup to the recipe, but you may need to add even more once you get to the kneading stage.

 Hands-On Play Dough Activity

-I then made the pumpkin pie scented play dough into a Montessori inspired activity for my daughter.
-I already had a rolling pin which I had purchased from the Target dollar isle a couple weeks ago for her.
+I already had a rolling pin which I had purchased from the Target dollar aisle a couple weeks ago for her.
 I also had the tray from Hobby Lobby, which had been sitting on a chair, waiting for just the right activity.

 At first she just poked at it with her fingers, then I showed her the spoons and the rolling pin and she starting pushing the spoon and the end of the rolling pin into it.
 She also started pushing her fingers down into it.
 I also grabbed some plastic bath toys and added them to the tray.

 Then the socks came off.
-Wow did she love that, she started throwing her feet on top of the play dough and then started walking all over it too.
-It was too funny.
+Wow did she love that!
+She started throwing her feet on top of the play dough and started walking all over it.